-The purchase price associated with each business acquisition consists of cash, may include equity, and contingent consideration.
-The purchase price is allocated across the estimated fair value of tangible assets acquired, liabilities assumed, the fair value of intangible assets, with the excess purchase price allocated to goodwill.
+The purchase price associated with each business acquisition consists of cash and contingent consideration.
+The purchase price is allocated across the estimated fair value of tangible assets acquired, liabilities assumed and the fair value of intangible assets, with the excess purchase price allocated to goodwill.